vicky1997/mcdust/docs/source/dustcoagulation.rst

 ================

 Dust coagulation in :code:`mcdust` is done with a Monte Carlo approach rather than solving the Smoluchowski equation.
 We briefly explain the method here.
-For details we refer the reader to Drazkowksa et al 2013 and Zsom and Dullemond 2008.
+For details we refer the reader to `Drążkowska et al 2013 <https://www.aanda.org/articles/aa/abs/2013/08/aa21566-13/aa21566-13.html>`_ and `Zsom and Dullemond 2008<https://www.aanda.org/articles/aa/abs/2008/38/aa09921-08/aa09921-08.html>`_.
 We follow representative particles and follow their evolution rather than tracking every single particle and its evolution.
 These :math:`n` representative particles statistically represent :math:`N` physical particles (:math:`n << N`).
-For eg, the representative particle :math:`i` shares identical properties with :math:`N_i` physical particles.
+The representative particle :math:`i` shares identical properties with :math:`N_i` physical particles.
 The total mass of physical particles in one swarm (:math:`M_{\mathrm{swarm}}`) is given by

 .. math::

     M_{\mathrm{swarm}} = m_i N_i,

 where :math:`m_i` is the mass of the representative particle :math:`i`.
-The fundamental assumption here is that :math:`M_{\mathrm{swarm}}` is the same for every swarm and is a constant that does not change with time.
+The fundamental assumption here is that :math:`M_{\mathrm{swarm}}` is the same for every swarm and is a constant over time.
 This means that if a particle grows (:math:`m_i` increases), the number of particles it represents reduces (:math:`N_i` reduces).
 This is a statistical effect and not a physical effect.

 Collisions